The many routes to the ubiquitous Bradley-Terry model

 where $\pi_i$ is a positive-valued parameter that may be interpreted as a rating of alternative $i$, with a higher rating indicating greater `strength' or `worth'.

-This results in a model that generates independent Binomial realisations between pairs of items.
-Therefore, with a logit transformation of the above, one can equivalently state the model as a member of the class of generalised linear models \citep{mccullagh1989generalized} with
+This results in a model that generates independent Binomial realizations between pairs of items.
+Therefore, with a logit transformation of the above, one can equivalently state the model as a member of the class of generalized linear models \citep{mccullagh1989generalized} with

 where $\lambda_i = \log(\pi_i)$ is a real-valued parameter indicating the strength of $i$, and $F$ is taken as the logit function.
-The Thurstone-Mosteller model \citep{thurstone1927law, mosteller1951remarks}, about which the interlocutor asked, is derived from taking $F$ to be the probit function instead.
-In practice, as \citet{stern1992all} notes, the models are often empirically very similar.
+The Thurstone--Mosteller model \citep{thurstone1927law, mosteller1951remarks}, about which the interlocutor asked, is derived from taking $F$ to be the probit function instead.
+In practice, the fitted models are usually very similar \citep{chambers1967discrimination, stern1992all}.